realityexpander/How_to_program_from_ground_up/README.md

         // Changing the State of the Application  //
         ////////////////////////////////////////////

-        // app.book = Book("UpdatedBook.txt", emptyList())  // <-- will not compile, as the variable `book` is immutable and cannot be changed.
+        // app.book = Book("UpdatedBook.txt", emptyList())  // <-- will not compile, as the variable `book` is immutable
+                                                            //     and cannot be modified.
+It can only be replaced.

         // To change the state of the application, a whole new object must be created with the new state,
         // usually based on a copy the old state, with modifications to reflect the new state.